Skip to main content

 // When running with --spring.profiles.active=test

-// These settings are applied automatically:
+// These settings are applied by TestInitialStateConfiguration:

-// - No startup delays (immediate activation)
+// - No startup delays (startup-delay=0 for immediate activation)

-// - Deterministic behavior (activate first only)
+// - Deterministic behavior (activate-first-only=true)

-// - No fallback search
+// - No fallback search (fallback-search=false)

 How It Worksโ€‹